codr4life/snabl/README.md

 ```

 #### Function
 Snabl embraces but does not mandate functional programming.
 It supports first class functions, pattern matching, closures and tail recursion.
-The following example currently runs around 600 times faster than Example 2 by using explicit tail recursion.
-While it's perfectly possible to accomplish the same thing without variables, Snabl discourages the level of stack juggling required by only supporting basic stack operations.
+The following example currently runs around 700 times faster than Example 2 using explicit tail recursion.

 Example 3
 ```
 func: fib<Int Int Int> Int (
-  let: (n a b) _
+	let: a swap
-  if: (@n zero?) @a (if: (@n one?) @b (@n --; @b @a + @b; recall)) )
+  swap dup
+	if: zero?
+	  (drop drop @a)
+		(dup if: one? drop (--; swap dup @a +; recall))
+)
 ```